Message from the Director

 Where do Powell Scholars go upon graduating?
 Upon earning their undergraduate degree, Powell Scholars typically pursue graduate school, professional school or fellowships (e.g. the Fulbright), and often earn entrance into the top programs in their chosen fields.
 Powell Scholars have gone on to masters and doctoral programs in civil engineering, mathematics, international relations, biology, higher education, and sport sciences at schools such as Cal Tech, USC, Georgetown, William and Mary, and University of Colorado at Boulder.
 Others have pursued law school, medical school, dentistry or pharmacy at schools including UC Davis, USC, Loyola Marymount, University of Michigan, and University of the Pacific.
 Powell Scholars have also earned Fulbright Scholarships to Finland and South Korea.

 The Powell Scholars Program just gets better every year.
 We look forward to the outstanding accomplishments of our students and graduates in the future.
-If you have further questions about the program, feel to contact me at firstname.lastname@example.org.
+If you have further questions about the program, feel free to contact me at firstname.lastname@example.org.

 Cynthia Wagner Weick, Ph.D.